Elca10/Personal-Website/README.md

 This repository contains a personal website built with React, Vite, and Tailwind CSS.
 It is a data-driven site where project and other pages are populated from simple JS data files in `src/data/` and rendered with reusable React components.

+NOTE: The code architecture, design, and content are entirely my own work.
+I created the non-intellectually dense components (i.e. a lot of the code) with the help of AI.

 ## Purpose

 This is Eliska Jelinek's personal website.
 All text, images, and other content in this repository are the property of Eliska unless otherwise noted.